humulabs/reaper/README.md

 ## sketches

-Programs used for development of Reaper.
-Some will become Reaper examples, some will get tossed.
+Misc Programs used for development of Reaper.
+Some may become Reaper examples, some will get tossed.